Mayangabbin/veeva-assignment/README.md

 Configure HPA based on custom metrics

-Implement lifecycle policies for RDS backups to save storage.

 Create centralized dashboards in CloudWatch for system overview.

 Add cache layer for api responses (Redis).